cunnie/docs/kubernetes.md

 Next up: [Generating Kubernetes Configuration Files for Authentication](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/5c462220b7f2c03b4b699e89680d0cc007a76f91/docs/05-kubernetes-configuration-files.md#generating-kubernetes-configuration-files-for-authentication)

-We veer slightly from Kelsey's instructions: In his instructions, he uses and IP address for the k8s server, which is a luxury that he can indulge in because he's using NAT+IPv4, and there's only one IP address associated with it.
+We veer slightly from Kelsey's instructions: In his instructions, he uses an IP address for the k8s server, which is a luxury that he can indulge in because he's using NAT+IPv4, and there's only one IP address associated with it.

 We don't have such a luxury: we have one IPv4 address and 3 IPv6 addresses (one for each of the controllers, at least I think it's one for each of the controllers).
 Our solution?
-DNS entry, `kubernetes.nono.io`, with 1 IPv4 entry and 3 IPv6 entries.
+DNS entry, `k8s.nono.io`, with 1 IPv4 entry and 3 IPv6 entries.

+[The kubelet Kubernetes Configuration File](The kubelet Kubernetes Configuration File):

 ```
 KUBERNETES_PUBLIC_ADDRESS=k8s.nono.io
 for instance in worker-0 worker-1 worker-2; do
-  kubectl config set-cluster kubernetes-the-hard-way \
+  kubectl config set-cluster nono \
     --certificate-authority=ca.pem \
     --embed-certs=true \
     --server=https://${KUBERNETES_PUBLIC_ADDRESS}:6443 \